juntossomosmais/frontend-challenge/README.md

 <img src="layout.jpg" width="600">

-Important to say that it is just a prototype, the idea is check your ability to propose improvements and contribute to the product UI 😄
+Important to say that it is just a prototype, the idea is check your ability to propose improvements, features and contribute to the product UI 😄.
+Feel free to make improvements like new functionalities, animations, visual optimizations, etc.

 You should to develop:

-- Filters by region and/or customer classification;
+- Filters by region and / or customer classification;
-- Search by name and/or last name;
+- Search by name and / or last name;
 - Navigation when click on customer cards;
 - A internal page with more details of customers (use your creativity);
 - We'll be happy if you develop tests for it.